ixrock/XTranslate/README.md

 XTranslate
 ==========
-Chrome-extension for translating foreign languages at the viewing web page context.
+Chrome-extension for translating foreign languages at the viewing web-page context.
 Translate from 100+ foreign languages to your native directly on web-site you're reading or insert text in the action window (via extension's icon on chrome's toolbar).